martinsolent/bdats/docs/study_days.md

 * COM412 - Introduction to Networks and Security Tutor: michael.smith@solent.ac.uk 15:00-17:00 Room JM406
 *
-*The will be time mid-day for lunch and self-study/assessment work*
+*There will be time mid-day for lunch and self-study/assessment work*

 •	Semester 2 (Jan-May) - TBC
 •	Semester 3 (May-Sept) - TBC (Blended online learning)